JuliaLang/Compat.jl/README.md

 * The `isabstract`, `parameter_upper_bound`, `typename` reflection methods were added in Julia 0.6.
 This package re-exports these from the `Compat.TypeUtils` submodule.
 On earlier versions of julia, that module contains the same functions, but operating on the pre-0.6 type system representation.

-* `Compat.invokelatest` is equivalent to `Base.invokelatest` in Julia 0.6,
-  but works in Julia 0.5+, and allows you to guarantee that a function call invokes the latest version of a function ([#19784]).

 * `Compat.invokelatest` supports keywords ([#22646]).

 * `@__MODULE__` is aliased to `current_module()` for Julia versions 0.6 and below.
 Versions of `Base.binding_module`, `expand`, `macroexpand`, and `include_string` were added that accept a module as the first argument. ([#22064])